radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/secure-data-connectors/deploy-sdc-client.md

 System requirements:

-- ASP.NET core runtime must be installed on the machined or SDK (version 6 and above).
+- ASP.NET core runtime must be installed on the machine or SDK (version 6 and above).
 The runtime is available on the [Microsoft .NET](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) page.
 - CPU: x-64 processor
 - Processor: 1 GHz
 - RAM 512 MB